Listen to this article now

-Nowadays, a globally recognised androgynous label, Telfar’s latest collection was a success at New York Fashion Week, in 2019.
+Nowadays, a globally recognized androgynous label, Telfar’s latest collection was a success at New York Fashion Week, in 2019.

 While the brand’s exceptional collections still include some animal leather belts and hats, the brand is shifting fast towards cruelty-free.

-I personally love this in New York-based label for its cosy hoodies and vegan leather shopping bags.
+I personally love this New York-based label for its cozy hoodies and vegan leather shopping bags.

 The label rejects both, the concepts of ‘fast fashion’ and ‘gender styles’, as outdated and detrimental constructs for contemporary fashion.

 Uma Oath’s ‘Made-in France’ designs advocate for superb androgynous apparel of timelessness and value.

 I love Uma Oath for its accessible and minimalist designs and exclusive use of sustainable fabrics.

 Hailing from New York, a city that supports the gender-fluid movement, ‘One DNA’ has become the front house of androgynous and gender-neutral fashion.

 With an early focus on unisex clothing, One DNA came to the rescue of androgynes thanks to its gender barrier-breaking fashion styles.